The Problem with Our Presidential Elections: Our Votes Are Not Equal

 The claim we will make throughout this legal case is that by allocating their Electoral College votes according to winner-take-all, these states effectively discard the votes of United States citizens in the only meaningful count for electing the president—in the Electoral College.
 We will ask those courts to apply the principle of “one person, one vote” to the winner-take-all system.
 Our goal is to have our case heard in time for the 2020 election.

-We’re pulling together an all-star legal team, and together we’re planning to file suit in two courts on behalf of real voters affected by this system.
-We’re in the process of identifying plaintiffs whose votes for president are effectively discarded because the other party’s candidate for president always, consistently, wins in their state.
+We’ve pulled together an all-star legal team, and together we’ve filed four lawsuits in four district courts on behalf of real voters affected by this system.
+We’re representing plaintiffs in these four states whose votes for president are effectively discarded because the other party’s candidate for president always, consistently, wins in their state.

 The most important part of this fight will come from the many people we hope to rally to equality: “one person, one vote.”
 It’s not just a principle of a fair democracy—it must also be the law.